tiffanyng23/nasa-app/README.md

 # nasa-app
-A Flask App integrating the NASA API.
+A Flask App integrating the NASA Open API.
+This application allows for users to explore NASA's daily earth and astronomy images.
+Keywords are extracted from the image descriptions using the PyTextRank library to perform NLP.
+These keywords are hyperlinked to the search results of the keyword within the NASA Image and Video Library, where users can further explore media relating to these keywords.